hannahmseidl/hannahmseidl/content/publication/distributional_effects/index.md

 # publication: In *Wowchemy Conference*
 publication_short: Draft coming soon

-abstract: We study the effects of a tightening in the loan-to-value (LTV) ratio on wealth and income inequality through the lens of a continuous time New Keynesian model with heterogeneous households and housing.
+abstract: We study the effects of a changes in the loan-to-value (LTV) ratio on inequality in a continuous time New Keynesian model with heterogeneous households and lumpy housing.
+We find that a loosening of the LTV ratio substantially lowers inequality.
+We further show that through redistributing from households with low marginal propensities to consume (MPC) to households with high MPCs, LTV changes have a sizable impact on macroeconomic aggregates: a loosening of the LTV ratio by 1 pp increases aggregate consumption and output by 0.45% and 1.3%, respectively.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.